Bobbalong/vPet/README.md

 With this project I am hoping to create a virtual environment for a simulated pet.

-The pet should have at lest a set of stats and or skills relevant to bodily functions and requirements.
+The pet should have at least a set of stats and or skills relevant to bodily functions and requirements.
 The pet stats will fill state conditions and this will generate pet actions the user can interact with.
 Pet stats will generate need requests the user will be encoraged to complete.
 Requirements for the creation of virtual pet will be gathered from the user and modulated by the system to create a base pet.
 After generation the states of a pet will be moddified by the conditions set by the enviroment.
 Pet or user actions will futher affect the pet stats.